sarinaziraksima/sarinaziraksima/README.md

 > I hold my bachloars degree in Electrical Engineering - Electronic field - from Tecnology University of Sahand.
 I hope this account would indicate my codding skills.
-My bachloar thesis was ""
+My bachloar thesis was "Design and Implementation of Active Filters Using Matlab's Genetic Algorithm "

 <h2>codding languages:</h2>